 carbonaceous chondrite: A major class of chondrites that mostly have Mg/Si ratios near the solar value and oxygen isotope compositions that plot below the terrestrial fractionation line.

-CV group: The Vigarano (CV) chemical group of carbonaceous chondrites, distinguished by large (mm-sized) chondrules, many of which are surrounded by igneous rims, large refractory inclusions and abundant matrix (40 vol%); CV chondrites may be divided into oxidized and reduced subgroups.
+CV group: The Vigarano (CV) chemical group of carbonaceous chondrites, distinguished by large (mm-sized) chondrules, many of which are surrounded by igneous rims, large refractory inclusions and abundant matrix (40 vol%).
+CV chondrites are divided into oxidized and reduced subgroups.
+If simply classified as CV, the meteorite has not been assigned to either subgroup.

 type 7: Designates chondrites which have been metamorphosed to nearly the point of melting.
 Minerals are equilibrated and chondrules are indistinct or absent.
 This term is not used consistently or widely accepted in the literature.